Heat vs. Timberwolves Prediction & Picks - December 18

 Heat Performance Insights

+- Miami is the third-worst team in the league in rebounds per game (40.7) and sixth in rebounds conceded (42.0).

-- With 113 points per game on offense, the Heat are 20th in the NBA.
-Defensively, they cede 112 points per contest, which ranks 10th in the league.
+- With 26.4 assists per game, the Heat are 11th in the league.

-- Miami is pulling down just 40.7 boards per game (third-worst in NBA), and it is allowing 42 boards per contest (sixth-ranked).
+- Miami commits 12.3 turnovers per game and force 14.3 per game, ranking sixth and sixth, respectively, in the NBA.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.